collective/Products.OpenXml/Products/OpenXml/README.txt

 Requirements
 ############

-* Plone 2.5 or Plone 3 (note that indexing of OpenXml documents only works from Plone 3.0 due to AT changes in field indexing)
+* Plone 2.5 or Plone 3 (note that indexing of OpenXml documents in ATFile or FileFields only works from Plone 3.x due to AT changes in field indexing).

 * openxmllib 1.0.0 (+) for Python:
   http://code.google.com/p/openxmllib/

 * Note that openxmllib requires the - excellent - lxml.
 See the instructions provided in openxmllib documentation.

+Note that if you install OpenXml with zc.buildout, you should not care about installing openxmllib or lxml.

 Install